sourc3code/Getting-and-Cleaning-Data/README.md

 #run_analysis.R

-Create a TidyDataSet.csv file that is the aggregates of the UCI HAR Dataset by activity and by subject.
+Create a TidyDataSet.txt file that is the aggregates of the UCI HAR Dataset by activity and by subject.

 Script contains 6 functions namely